Jose Gomez (American soccer): Coach

 In 2005, Gomez moved to Palm Beach, Florida where he became the head coach of the Palm Beach Atlantic University soccer team.
 He was named the Men's Associate Head Coach at his alma mater Liberty University in January 2014.
 Most recently, Gomez is the Division I Head Coach at Charleston Southern University since 2020.

 Family

 In 2005, Jose married Carrie Cruciano in Virginia Beach, Virginia.
 The two met through mutual friends at Liberty University.
-They have three children and reside in Charleston, SC.
+They have three children and reside in Charleston, South Carolina.